Banton-Analytics/Ad_Click-Prediction-Using-Logistic-Regression/README.md

    - [x] Statistical Significance: The p-values from `statsmodels` indicated that gender is a statistically significant predictor of purchase behavior, while age and estimated salary were less so.

 #### Conclusion
-This project successfully developed a logistic regression model to predict whether a user will make a purchase after clicking on an advertisement.
+- This project successfully developed a logistic regression model to predict whether a user will purchase after clicking on an advertisement.
 The analysis provided valuable insights into the demographic factors influencing purchase decisions, particularly the role of gender.
 The model and findings can be used to optimize ad targeting strategies and improve overall sales performance.

 #### Future Work
 - [x] Feature Engineering: Explore additional features or transformations to enhance model accuracy.
 - [x] Model Comparison: Compare logistic regression with other classification models such as Random Forest or SVM.
 - [x] Hyperparameter Tuning: Optimize model parameters to improve performance.